Q and A about the First Year in Engineering

 What happens if I don’t take nine courses this year?

-So long as you finish the year with eight, it's not a problem.
-All you've done is pushed off one of the five-course terms to the future.
-If you finish freshman year with seven or fewer courses, then you have to switch to the A.B. degree until you make up the deficiency.
+So long as you finish the year with eight, it’s not a big problem.
+All you’ve done is pushed off one of the five-course terms to the future.
+If you finish your first year with seven or fewer courses, then you have to switch to the A.B. degree until you make up the deficiency.

-I'm interested in Operations Research and Financial Engineering but my adviser told me to take math and science.
+I’m interested in Operations Research and Financial Engineering but my adviser told me to take math, physics, and chemistry.
 Why?

 That is the right advice.
-Did you perhaps notice that you are a candidate for the Bachelor of SCIENCE in ENGINEERING degree?
-That involves a lot of math and a working understanding of science.
-The B.S.E. first year program that includes physics, chemistry, math, and computing is common among all six engineering departments, and that includes ORFE.
+Study for the Bachelor of Science in Engineering degree involves a lot of math and a working understanding of science.
+The B.S.E. first year program that includes physics, chemistry, math, and computing is common among all six engineering departments, including ORFE.

 ADVANCED PLACEMENT AND ADVANCED STANDING

 How do I obtain placement credit in Physics, Chemistry, and Math?

 Physics: Students seeking AP credit in physics in particular must take a departmental requirement fulfillment (placement) test this summer to place out of Physics 103-104.
 You cannot place out of Physics 103-104 without taking the departmental requirement fulfillment test, no matter how great a score you got on the AP/IB/A-levels or any other preparation.
 There is a separate exam for students who want to try to place into Physics 207, which is not a BSE requirement but which might be of interest to some students who really, really like physics.
 Most BSE students will take the 103-104 exam if they want to try to place out of the BSE physics requirement.